mrcxmrj/aws-iam-role-verifier/README.md

 # AWS::IAM::Role Verifier
-Go module for verifying whether a AWS::IAM::Role Policy JSON file doesn't contain a wildcard (*) in the Resource field.
+Go module for verifying whether an AWS::IAM::Role Policy JSON file doesn't contain a wildcard (*) in the Resource field.
 ## Installation
 This module can be used both as a standalone CLI application and imported as a module into your Go project.
 ### CLI